INTERSECT-training/packaging/_episodes/02-jupyter-to-package.md

 ]
 ```

-The package name given here, "package," matches the directory `package` that contains our project's code.
+The package name given here, "package," matches the directory `src/package` that contains the code.
 We've chosen 0.1.0 as the starting version for this package; you'll see more in a later episode about versioning,
 and how to specify this without manually writing it here.